DANIELSSF/doctors-backend/README.md

   [Docker Official Website](https://www.docker.com/)

   ### 2. Run the database
-  Once Docker is installed, navigate to the project directory and execute the following command:
+  Once Docker is installed, navigate to the project directory and execute the following command (cmd, powershell):
   ```bash
   docker-compose up -d
   ```